Part III: The Silent Triggers Leading to Shoulder Injuries

 I have another perspective on the shoulder for you.
 It is a guest blog post from Tara Keller.
 It is the third part of her series.
 Enjoy!

 The Shoulder was NOT the Cause of Shoulder Impingement

-Many trainers have learned to provide solid training programs to establish shoulder stability around the shoulder blade, to support strength of the rotator cuff and to regain mobility surrounding the shoulder.
+Many trainers have learned to provide solid training programs to establish shoulder stability around the shoulder blade, support the strength of the rotator cuff, and regain mobility surrounding the shoulder.

 This particular client had already been provided an excellent array of these exercises in the past, but their injury continued to recur despite their best efforts and they were ready to stop the cycle.

 We progressed further through the functional movement screen, looking beyond the shoulder region itself.
 It was apparent that this client had significant tightness in their hip flexors, most notably on the right side (which happened to be their dominant leg).

 If The Shoulder Was Not the Problem, What Was?